djwrisley/RLAC/_posts/2024-03-05-corpus-assignment2-S24.md

 ## Guidelines for the Assignment:

 The Corpus Assignment, otherwise known as Assignment 2, will be completed in one step.
-It builds on work we did in the textual portion of the class, particularly with Voyant Tools and R Markdown files in Posit Cloud.
+It builds on work we did in the textual portion of the class, particularly with Voyant Tools and R Markdown file in Posit Cloud.
 This assignment can be done alone or in pairs.

 This exercise has three main elements: (1) choosing a corpus of three texts (or three sets of texts) you would like to work with and (2) using some digital textual analysis tools to see what kind of exploratory data analysis (EDA) you can do using that corpus, (3) assembling the evidence in a piece of web-facing written work along with visuals.